Kasci/LiturgicalBooks/README.md

 # Liturgical Books

-Respository for my implementation of liturgical books for Orthodox and Byzantine Cahtolic church
+Respository for my implementation of liturgical books for Orthodox and Byzantine Catholic church

+## Plans and TODO

+- Move source files to JSON
+    - Rework generator to understand JSON
+    - Add type checking (based on JSON structure)
+- Add different sources - Lviv, etc.

+## Changelog

+### v.
+0.3

+- Finished CU and CSL oktoich
+- Started CU common minea
+- Started GR version

-## v.
+### v.
 0.2

-* Added voice 1 and 2 in Church Slavonic and Slovak transcription of Church Slavonic
+- Added voice 1 and 2 in Church Slavonic and Slovak transcription of Church Slavonic
-* TODO: there are some differences in Lviv and Moscow oktoich, that need to be somehow resolved
+- TODO: there are some differences in Lviv and Moscow oktoich, that need to be somehow resolved

-## v.
+### v.
 0.1

-* Initial commit to transfer from typst.app to separate place, as it reached maximal ammount of files.
+- Initial commit to transfer from typst.app to separate place, as it reached maximal ammount of files.